Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 2) Decide on your overall asset allocation (see above).
 This is not an easy decision.
 Determining your comfort with stock market risk vs fixed income investments is unique to each person, and shouldn’t be skipped over.
 This is especially true the further we get from the last time investors felt really heavy stress from a stock market drop.

 3) Put some money in both your TFSA and RRSP until your TFSA is filled, then fill your RRSP.
 There are many arguments between what to contribute to first and why.
-If you make a really high income, (more than 75K) go with the RRSP, if you make below $48K annually go with a TFSA, and if you’re somewhere in the middle split it and don’t sweat the small stuff.
+If you earn higher-than-average income (more than 75K) go with the RRSP.
+If you make below $48K annually go with a TFSA, and if you’re somewhere in the middle split it and don’t sweat the small stuff.

 STOP – Many people can stop here, ignore points 5-9, and jump right to Kornel’s case study.
 If you start to become overloaded with acronyms & small percentages, then you need to understand one thing: